tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/快速入门/注册游戏_intl.md

 2.3 After the game is added, the game ID and KEY are automatically assigned, as shown below.
 Then, you can activate the service.
 ![](https://main.qcloudimg.com/raw/fdda4a1ee99d6b51dac0a8c346fdacd4.png)

 >?
-As shown in the figure, a game project called "Free Experience Zone" is assigned automatically.
+As shown in the image above, a game project called "Free Experience Zone" will automatically be assigned.
 All services under this project are free of charge.